Code of Professional Practice

 Instructors should report damaged or lost materials to the Staff Affairs officer, who will make arrangements for replacement materials and note the relevant changes in the inventory.
 In cases where the instructor is responsible for the damage to or loss of the good, he or she may be required to compensate financially for its replacement.

-In case of damaged or lost course textbooks, teachers should report the damage or loss to the relevant Unit Coordinator, who in turn will report the need for new or replacement textbooks to the Assistant Directors.
+In case of damaged or lost course textbooks, instructors should report the damage or loss to the relevant Unit Coordinator, who in turn will report the need for new or replacement textbooks to the Assistant Directors/Department Head.

 10. Proctoring and Grading